Information for students

 - Passengers who are fully vaccinated or recovered in the Gulf Corporate Council countries are no longer required to undergo a PCR test upon arrival if evidence of vaccination or recovery through certification or official GCC mobile application is provided.

 - Passengers vaccinated in countries with mutual recognition of vaccination certificate will also not undergo required COVID-19 PCR testing upon arrival, if evidence of a recognised vaccine is provided.

 - Travelers vaccinated in the UK, the EU, the USA and Canada with approved vaccination certificates, will be provided with a vaccination certification card proving the acceptance of their vaccination status.
-However, these passengers will have to undergo required PCR testing, to self-isolate until a negative result is returned, and undergo further testing on their 5th and 10th day of their stay.
+However, these passengers will have to undergo required PCR testing, to self-isolate until a negative result is returned, and undergo further testing on the 10th day of their stay.

 - If your test is negative, you may resume normal activity.
 The Ministry of Health will communicate with you if you are COVID-19 positive.
 Passengers under six years old are exempted from testing on arrival.